 See all problems of the 2004 Toyota Corolla.

-The VIN of the problem Corolla is JTDBU4EE0B_.
 2011 Toyota Corolla maintains the speed/rpm when the foot is off the accelerator pedal.
 It happens at all speed, but it mostly visible at 60mph and above.
 The car will maintain the speed, as if the cruise control was engaged! when going downhill, even braking is not enough and I had to resolt to placing automatic transmission into neutral, in order to drop the speed.
 Lawrence Toyota (NJ) technician/mechanic test drove my car and confirmed that vehicle was not operating normally.
 Yet, after they (dealership) contacted Toyota support in California, I was told that vehicle operates normally?!
 Toyota refuses to take responsibility and fix/recall 2011 Corolla's.
 This is a big safety issue.
 Someone will crash their car and possibly die because the car won't decelerate, when foot is of the accelerator pedal.
-Here is a link to a forum where owners of 2011 Toyota Corolla describe exactly the same safety issue with the car.
-This issue happened on 07/12/2011. .
+Here is a link to a forum where owners of 2011 Toyota Corolla describe exactly the same safety issue with the car. .
 Read more...

-The VIN of this vehicle was JTDBR38E13_.
 Letter from congressman on behalf of constituent re sudden uncontrolled acceleration of a Toyota Corolla automobile dot/I#2011-2068.
 The consumer stated she was traveling at the posted speed limit, when the sign ahead indicated to reduce speed ahead.
 The consumer reduced her speed to the posted limit by pressing down on the brake.
 As she attempted to brake, the vehicle continued to increase in speed and a loud noise was present.
 The consumer stated she continued to press harder on the brake and she could feel the abs activating.
 The abs sounded like a high pitched noise and pulsating very fast.
 The consumer finally came to a complete stop, before going through an intersection.
 However, the engine was emitting a loud roaring sound.
 The consumer shifted the gear from drive 1 to drive 2 and the vehicle shuddered.
 She tried to shift to park, but as she got to reverse the vehicle tried to buck, so she put the gear in neutral and turned off the vehicle.
 The consumer stated her cruise control wa activated at the time of the incident.
 However, the dealer stated the problem had nothing to do with the cruise control.
-It was Jun.
-20, 2011 when this cruise control issue occurred.

 See all problems of the 2003 Toyota Corolla.

-The reporting person owns a 2011 Toyota Corolla.
+The contact owns a 2011 Toyota Corolla.
 The contact was driving approximately 55 mph and as he removed his foot from the accelerator pedal in anticipation that the vehicle would decelerate, the vehicle continued to maintain speed.
 The vehicle was taken to the dealer and they explained to the contact that the failure was a normal occurrence for the vehicle when driving with the cruise control engaged.
 In addition, the contact stated that when driving downhill with the cruise control activated, the vehicle would decelerate abnormally, causing a slight jerk.
 The vehicle was not repaired.
 The failure mileage was 800 and current mileage was approximately 5,600.
-The failure date was Tue., Feb.
-1, 2011.

 See all problems of the 2009 Toyota Corolla.